RiftValleySoftware/basalt/README.md

 REST API
 ========
-BASALT expresses true [RESTful](https://restfulapi.net) API access to the Rift Valley BAOBAB server.
+BASALT expresses a pseudo-[REST](https://restfulapi.net) API access to the Rift Valley BAOBAB server.
+It is not a "true" REST API, in that the PUT and POST methods are handled differently than "true" REST.

-The server can be configured to require that all [REST](https://restfulapi.net) access be done as [TLS (SSL/HTTPS)](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+The server can be configured to require that all [REST](https://restfulapi.net) access be done as [TLS (SSL/HTTPS)](https://en.wikipedia.org/wiki/Transport_Layer_Security), and uses a "server secret/API Key" method of authentication.

 REST METHODS
 ------------